smaclell/smaclell.github.io/_drafts/are-you-your-code-review.md

 ---
 layout: post
-title:  "You are your Code Review"
+title:  "Are you your Code Review?"
 description: "Your code reviews are a reflection of your workmanship.
 Care about what you do and put your best effort forward."
 date:   2015-12-10 23:19:07
 tags: code-reviews learning